MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/implement-b2b.md

 In order to enable the automatic export feature a one time setup and configuration must be exercised.
 Once the onetime setup is completed, you may use the **Provision new user** workflow task to enable automatically export B2B users to AAD.

+For more information about Azure AD B2B collaboration, see [What is Azure AD B2B collaboration?](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b)

-The one time setup and configuration includes
+The one-time setup and configuration means you'll need to:
-1. Setting up an B2B invitation service application in Azure Active Directory
+1. Set up a B2B invitation service application in Azure AD.
-2. Configure the B2B invitation service settings in Dynamics 365 for Finance and Operations, Enterprise edition
+2. Configure the B2B invitation service settings in Finance and Operations.

-### Setup B2B invitation service application in Azure Active Directory
+### Set up a B2B invitation service application in Azure AD
-The tenant administator of your AAD tenant will need to complete the following steps.
+The tenant administator of your Azure AD tenant will need to complete the following steps.

 1. Log on to the [Azure portal](https://portal.azure.com) as the tenant administrator.
-2. Click on **Azure Active Directory -> Properties**
+2. Click **Azure Active Directory** > **Properties**.
 3. Copy the **Directory ID** (this is the tenant id) and save it.
 You will need this later.
-4. Now go to **App registrations -> New application registration**
+4. Now go to **App registrations** > **New application registration**.
-5. In the New application registration blade enter the below details and click Create.
+5. In the **New application registration** blade, enter the folliwng information, and then click **Create**.
   1. **Name** of the application. e.g. B2B admin application.
   2. Web app /API for **ApplicationType**
   3. **Sign-on URL** of your Dynamics 365 for Finance and Operations, Enterprise edition application
-6. In the **App registrations** blade, navigate to the newly created application, copy the **Application ID** and save it.
+6. In the **App registrations** blade, navigate to the newly created application, copy the **Application ID**, and save it.
 You will need this later.
-7. Navigate to **Settings -> Required permissions -> Add**
+7. Navigate to **Settings** > **Required permissions** > **Add**.
-8. In the **Add API access** blade go to
+8. In the **Add API access** blade, go to:
   1. **Select an API** and select **Microsoft Graph**
   2. **Select permissions** and select the below permissions and click on **Done** -APPLICATION PERMISSIONS